murphye/envoy-sidecar-perf-istio/README.md

 ## 2) [Setup Guide](SETUP.md)

+Please see the [Setup Guide](SETUP.md) to create a Kubernetes cluster, create a VM, and install Istio, deploy the demo application, and perform other tasks to prepare the environment.

 ## 3) Demo Performance Requirements

 When conducting performance testing, it's important to have specific performance requirements to target.
 Running naive performance tests with no goals in mind will create results that do not translate to the real world.
 For example, it's good practice to throttle a load test client at a threshold that meets performance requirements to show true latency metrics.
 This compares to ramming as much traffic into the application as possible which kills the latency metrics.